-We meet at 2pm in the Masonic Rooms, Harleston, Norfolk IP20 9EN
+We meet at 2pm in St John the Baptist Church, Broad Street, Harleston, Norfolk IP20 9AZ.

 To start, an invited speaker will give a talk, followed by tea/coffee and then a half hour social and notices, (please see Meeting Diary below), plenty of time is allowed for questions and comments.
 There is a charge of £1 for members (£2 for visitors).
 Non-members are most welcome at the monthly meetings.

 |Wed Jun 19th||In or Out?
 Medieval Ideas of Contraception – Dr Hawkins returns to enlighten us further on Medieval medical matters.
 She will explain the |